ellakoa/postcard-poem/content/posts/a-lovely-post-title-1.md

 width: "600"
 height: "400"
 title: "There Then Not "
-description: |-
-  The Goodwin Sands a few miles from the Kent Coast.
+description: The Goodwin Sands a few miles from the Kent Coast.

-  Lashed with rain on our outward ride
-  We arrived under thunderous skies,
-  Flanked by inquisitive seals
-  Our first glimpse of the sandbanks chilled, Surrounded by the unpredictable sea,
-  Would it swallow us up or let us be?

-  With trepidation we stepped ashore,
-  Trespasses on these famed sands
-  The sun appeared, a rainbow transpired
-  An amnesty?
-We hoped,
-  While the tide had other shores to scope.
 collection: Letter Postcards
 aspect: landscape
 image: /img/goodwinw-sands-part-1-blog.jpg